-If you’re looking for a new job you need to make sure you can be found online easily and that you are portrayed in a positive manner on all social media platforms.
+If you’re looking for a new job you need to make sure you can be found online easily and that you are portrayed positively on all social media platforms.

 Do a Google search of yourself to see what’s returned and to see if there’s anything that needs removing, or any privacy settings that need altering.

-You should be looking to share industry insights, blogging about relevant issues, commenting on existing blogs.
-Doing this portrays you as someone who take’s an active interest in your career and as shows that you are someone who is knowledgeable on current news.
+You should be looking to share industry insights, blogging about relevant issues, and comment on existing blogs.
+Doing this portrays you as someone who takes an active interest in your career and shows that you are knowledgeable about current news.

-I would recommend that your CV contains achievements, rather than a list of responsibilities e.g. cost savings of 25% as a result of implementing a lean practise within the quality department.
+I would recommend that your CV contain achievements, rather than a list of responsibilities e.g. cost savings of 25% as a result of implementing a lean practice within the quality department.

 Some people save this for the interview stage but it’s important even before then.
 Researching an organisation will help you determine whether it is truly a fit for you.
 You can then utilise this knowledge in tailoring your cover letter.

-There is some debate about whether cover letter’s are necessary anymore, I personally believe that a synopsis of suitability in bullet point format based around the job description and current/previous work experience is far more imaginative and better showcases your attributes for the role.
+There is some debate about whether cover letters are necessary anymore, I believe that a synopsis of suitability in bullet point format based on the job description and current/previous work experience is far more imaginative and better showcases your attributes for the role.

 If you’ve made it to the interview stage, then now is your chance to shine.
 Through your research and the correct guidance from your recruiter, you should have an idea of why this vacancy has been created and what the company needs from this person.